Category: hungry, in a hurry and wanting home made food.

 - In the meantime, combine flour, salt and Italian seasoning.
 I put the Italian seasoning on top of the pizza.

 - Pour yeast over flour mixture and mix well with a heavy spoon.
-I did this in reverse order – yeast mixture into the flour … eh
+I did this in reverse order – the flour into yeast mixture… eh

 - Add 1 tbsp flour if needed.
 Didn’t need this